 It’s easy to be enticed by the prospect of something new and better or feel as if you “need ” to upgrade to the latest “must-have” product in your industry.

 Doing a needs analysis will help identify areas where improvements are necessary and will help guide you in the right direction where cost, expense, and resources may be a consideration as well.
 Once a needs analysis has been done, the next step would be product research and identifying who the stakeholders are.

-Develop consistent messaging.
 Ahead of rolling out your software implementation strategy, come up with consistent messages on the when, where, why, and how of your plan.
 Implementation should never be a mystery, and everyone affected by the change should feel informed.
-Clear and consistent messaging removes the element of surprise, prepare everyone affected by the switch, and help reduce overall resistance to change.
+Clear and consistent messaging removes the element of surprise, prepares everyone affected by the switch, and helps reduce overall resistance to change.